PSoC USB UART: A Debugging Tool (Updated 2024)

 Enjoy!

 Note 2: PSoC Creator 4.3 introduces a bug which is rather unpleasant.
 If you are running VMWare Fusion, and OSX 10.12 (not tested on other OSX versions), and your USB cable is plugged into the PSoC 5, then when you start the debugging process, there is a chance that *every single USB device* will be disconnected from your Macintosh without notice.
 If you have USB disk drives attached, you will get numerous warnings of unexpected disconnect.
-This does not happen for PSoC Creator 4.2, it is a new feature.
+This does not happen for PSoC Creator 4.2 or 4.4, it is a new feature.

 A workaround: if you wait until the PSOC5 is running before plugging in the USB port, this disconnect does not occur.
 See this link for more information: https://community.cypress.com/message/233847#233847